-9. This tool is written in Perl 5, and uses the Perl BigRat module.
+6. This tool is written in Perl 5, and it uses the Perl BigRat module.

-To download this binomial probability calculator, as a standalone program, right-click here, and
+To download this binomial probability calculator, as a standalone program, right-click here (preview), and

 “save link as,” or “save target as,” or similar.
 It is written in Perl, so you'll need to have Perl installed to use it.

-On Windows I use Strawberry Perl, but most other recent version 5 Perls should also
+On Windows I use 64-bit Strawberry Perl (currently v5.32.0), but most other recent version 5 Perls should

-2 Calculating cumulative probabilities for k=100 requires calculating binomial probabilities for 101 different values of k, and summing them.
+2 Calculating cumulative probablities, rather than a simple binomial probability, makes the calculation slower, especially for large values of k.
+For example, calculating cumulative probabilities for k=100 requires calculating binomial probabilities for 101 different values of k, and summing them.

-3 This mainly affects the Experimental settings.
+equivalents) can make the calculation slower.
+This mainly affects the “Experimental” precision settings.
 For example, if